12 Tips: How to Use Email to Drive Traffic to Your Blog

 - Motivate action by explaining what people are signing up for, and why they should

 - Keep the wording in your RSS signup form simple and friendly

 4. Add opt-in pop-ups

 Yes, newsletter pop-ups can be annoying.
 But they can work to increase your email subscribers.
 In fact they work so well, that most blog sites - from big business sites to single blogger - use them.

-Implement your pop-up effectively.
+Implement your pop-up effectively by choosing the right placement, and by using an optimized popup builder.
 Give reasons for why your site visitors need your newsletters, and how your stuff will benefit their life or make their business more profitable.
 Use words like “free” or “exclusive content” and you’ll generate more sign up.
 Keep your tone friendly.
 It makes your invasion a welcome one.

 Tips for email popups:

 - Email popups can be annoying, but they work - and are commonly used by both big and small business.

 - Time your popups so only people who are interested in your site for a longer time get the offer.